Our Spending Choices

 - reduce the gap in health outcomes

 The council’s political groups take these priorities into account when working on their budget proposals but the council’s financial challenges mean that they have to make difficult choices.
-As part of the public engagement leading up to the council’s budget meeting in 2019, residents and local organisations were asked for their views on what the council’s priorities should be when it comes to making spending decisions for this year and beyond.
-You can find out more about the consultation and how to Have Your Say on our Spending Choices pages.
+As part of the public engagement leading up to the council’s budget meeting in 2019, residents and local organisations were asked for their views on what the council’s priorities should be when it comes to making spending decisions for the next few years.
+You can find out more about the results of this consultation on our Spending Choices pages.

 Q. What is the council doing differently to cut costs?

-A. Midlothian Council agreed a 4-year plan last year to help deliver the savings by transforming services.
+A. Midlothian Council has in place a Medium Term Financial Strategy which is aimed at transforming services.
 Council services are also being reviewed to find ways of doing things differently.
 The council is also working with the voluntary sector and community groups and with neighbouring councils and other partners to see what savings can be made by sharing services, providing them in different ways and by generating more income.